rule

 Text 28

-By Your power that unbearably cold yet is burning, am I for long tormented with this most terrible fever, for indeed as long as the embodied souls do not serve the soles of Your feet must they suffer, continually being bound in desires.'
+I am tormented by this most terrible fever of Your power that unbearably cold yet is burning, for indeed, as long as the embodied souls do not serve the soles of Your feet must they suffer, continually being bound in desires.'
+(Vedabase)

 Text 29

-The Supreme Lord said: 'O three-headed one, I am satisfied with You, may your fear raised by My fever leave you; anyone who remembers our conversation will have no reason to fear you.'
+The Supreme Lord said: 'Oh three-headed one, I am satisfied with you, may your fear, raised by My fever, leave you.
+For anyone who remembers our conversation there will be no reason to be afraid of you.'

 Text 30